hpc/libcircle/README.md

 2. Update the value of reduction variable(s) within the CIRCLE_cb_process callback as work items are dequeued and processed by libcircle.
 3. Specify the time period between consecutive reductions with a call to CIRCLE_set_reduce_period to enable them.

-When enabled, libcircle periodically executes a global reduction.
+When enabled, libcircle periodically executes a global reduction based on a time period that is specified by the user.
-The first reduction is started after the reduction period has expired.
-If libcircle completes execution before the first reduction period has expired, no reduction will be executed.
+A final reduction always executes after the work loop terminates.

 The example below shows how to use reductions to periodically print the number of items processed.